 Andy: Yeah I totally agree with that.
 I don't think it should be seen as linear career progression.
 Looking at some of our most experienced engineers here, they're not in the Solutions Architect role because sometimes it's not the best utilisation of their skill sets.
 I think me and Tom are both the sort of people that really like that kind of ‘comprehensive domain overview’.
 There's a little bit of a controlling aspect to it as well, maybe.
 I enjoy talking clients though the tech, demystifying the engineering and architecture side of things.
 So I don't think it's something that every dev would naturally gravitate towards, because you do sacrifice the ability to say “I'm going to pick a certain area of development and become the best there is at it.”
 You lose that because you have to spread yourself across more things and you have to keep up to speed with more things.
 I don't want to say the whole 'jack of all trades' thing because I'd like to think you specialise in ‘specialising in everything’ if that makes sense.
 But you definitely have to make some sacrifices in order to do it, and there's certainly a valid career path outside of that.

 Tom: Think of it kind of like a skills pyramid where the height denotes level of expertise and the width denotes breath of skill set.
 The SA role requires a broad pyramid, and we each have our peaks within that in terms of areas of expertise.
-A dedicated engineering role doesn’t require the same breadth, but a senior Ruby or React dev with 10-15 years experience, for instance, would likely have a higher peak(s) in those areas.
+A dedicated engineering role doesn’t require the same breadth, but a senior Ruby or React dev with multiple years of experience, for instance, would likely have a higher peak(s) in those areas.
 There's definitely a requirement for a genuine interest in business and talking to people, and that’s not necessarily required to be a ‘rockstar engineer’.

 Do you get to do much hands on and if not do you miss that?